 Polly Barnes is a chief people officer who has worked in-house at global board level and as a consultant to start-ups.
 Polly is currently Operating Partner at EQT Ventures.
 [Appointed 2022]

 Deborah Botwood Smith

 Deborah Botwood Smith is Chief Executive of LPeC, a group of listed private capital firms.
 Her expertise lies in building understanding and engagement, particularly in the financial sector, having worked at Investcorp, Coutts and Visa.
 She also has experience in public policy and advocacy in the not-for-profit area.
-In the charity sector, Deborah is deputy chair of Action on Disability and Development, a trustee of the Global Media Campaign to end FGM and a board member of the Andan Foundation.
-She has a longstanding interest in the visual arts
+In the charity sector, Deborah is co-chair of Action on Disability and Development and a board member of the Andan Foundation.
+She has a longstanding interest in the visual arts.

 James Kelly is a finance professional providing commercial and strategic advice to a wide variety of individuals, business and charities.
 Immersed in the arts and art-related businesses for over 30 years, he is currently a Trustee of the City and Guilds London School of Art, and – prior to his semi-retirement - managed the business affairs and activities of contemporary artist, Damien Hirst.
 Previously, he spent more than 20 years as a partner at the international Chartered Accountants, Rawlinson & Hunter, where his clients included artists, photo libraries, galleries and auction houses.
 This background brings a valuable and informed financial and commercial experience to his Trustee role at TPG.
 [Appointed 2021]